hashicorp/terraform/website/docs/configuration/providers.html.md

 ## Description

-The `provider` block configures the provider of the given `NAME`.
-Multiple provider blocks can be used to configure multiple providers.

-Terraform matches providers to resources by matching two criteria.
-Both criteria must be matched for a provider to manage a resource:

-- They must share a common prefix.
-Longest matching prefixes are tried first.
-  For example, `aws_instance` would choose the `aws` provider.
+A `provider` block represents a configuration for the provider named in its header.
+For example, `provider "aws"` above is a configuration for the `aws` provider.

-- The provider must report that it supports the given resource type.
-Providers internally tell Terraform the list of resources they support.

-Within the block (the `{ }`) is configuration for the resource.
+Within the block body (between `{ }`) is configuration for the provider.
 The configuration is dependent on the type, and is documented [for each provider](/docs/providers/index.html).

+The arguments `alias` and `version`, if present, are special arguments handled by Terraform Core for their respective features described above.
+All other arguments are defined by the provider itself.

+A `provider` block may be omitted if its body would be empty.
+Using a resource in configuration implicitly creates an empty provider configuration for it unless a `provider` block is explicitly provided.

 ## Initialization